snowmanman/automatic-discontinuity/README.md

 E-mail addresses: kongdeheng@tongji.edu.cn.

-Here I share some open access algorithms that have been used and cited in this paper.
+Here I share some algorithms (which can open access in Matlab environment) that have been used and cited in this paper.
+I also recommend the researc: Riquelme, A.J., Abellán, A., Tomás, R., Jaboyedoff, M., 2014.
+A new approach for semi-automatic rock mass joints recognition from 3D point clouds.
+Comput.
+Geosci.
+68, 38–52. doi:10.1016/j.cageo.2014.03.014 .